 DIY Table Runner Inspiraton

 I really wanted a fun table runner for the Cinco De Mayo Supper Club but couldn’t find my vision anywhere.
 So I decided to make this one using a drop cloth, real lemons & crafts paint.
-It was an easy project that you can see how to make here.
+It was an easy project made from drop cloth material and you can see how to make it here.

 With a Mexican theme, I automatically think Mexican Pottery.
 However, I don’t have any real Mexican pottery so I opted to use a combination of pieces that I already owned.
 I pulled out anything that was colorful or that had a lot of texture.